Campus Research Connections

 Thursday, March 29, 2018

 As large scale data breaches become more commonplace, what can you do to assess and improve your protection against loss both at home and at work?
 Addressing this societal problem will require individuals to examine their expectations of personal privacy.
-Join us for a panel discussion of academic, government and industry leaders followed by a Q&A session and an opportunity for networking.
+Join us for this moderated multi-media program featuring local cybersecurity experts.

 Past Events - Fall 2017